mordori/FdF/README.md

 # FdF (Fil de Fer)
 ## ✨ Features
 Simple wireframe model software renderer with limited file parsing.
-- Implements a software-based geometry pipeline similar to that of modern GPUs.
+- Implements a software-based geometry pipeline similar to that of modern GPUs
-- Uses the Liang-Barsky algorithm for line clipping and Bresenham’s algorithm for rasterizing the lines.
+- Uses the Liang-Barsky algorithm for line clipping and Bresenham’s algorithm for rasterizing the lines
-- Follows an OpenGL-style right-handed coordinate convention, where Y is up, X is to the right, and in view space the camera looks down -Z.
+- Follows an OpenGL-style right-handed coordinate convention, where Y is up, X is to the right, and in view space the camera looks down -Z
-- Includes an orbiting camera controller that emulates the navigation style of 3D modeling software like Blender.
+- Includes an orbiting camera controller that emulates the navigation style of 3D modeling software like Blender

 <p align="center">
   <img src="doc/42.gif" alt="Demo" />